 Step two: Assign roles

 At your first meeting, go over your fundraiser goals, and discuss how team members can take on roles that best serve those goals.
-Start with the following list of common team roles.
-(Each role is followed by relevant resources.)
+Start by assigning these common fundraising team roles.

 Public relations manager: Develops and then executes a media outreach strategy, starting with local media.

-Marketer: Facilitates marketing efforts including Facebook advertising fundraisers and event promotions.
+Marketer: Facilitates marketing efforts, including social advertising through Facebook fundraisers, as well as event promotions.

-Social media manager: Manages Facebook and Twitter pages for your fundraiser, connect with similar groups and causes, starts and sustains conversations, provides insights to the team.
+Social media manager: In charge of using social media to promote your fundraiser, including running promotions like a social media contest.
+Manages Facebook and Twitter pages for your fundraiser, connects with similar groups and causes, starts and sustains conversations, and creates a fundraiser hashtag.

-Fundraiser manager: Keeps the team in sync and having fun.
-Tracks fundraiser goals, schedules and runs team meetings, and does a mix of tasks that keep the fundraiser moving forward.
+Fundraiser manager: Keeps the team in sync and having fun, and acts as a resource for anyone struggling with how to ask for donations.
+Tracks goals using fundraising tools, schedules and runs team meetings, and does a mix of tasks that keep the fundraiser moving forward.

 Step three: Plan your fundraiser